GillianPlatform/GillianPlatform.github.io/docs/publications/pldi20/pldi20-diff.md

 ```
 Once again, actions are designated by their string names, and actions can return either a list of successful state or some errors that can be used for automatic compositional testing.

-Finally, there are a lot of different functions that do not correspond to any aspect of the state models presented in the paper such as `unify_assertion`, `produce_posts`, `apply_fixes`, etc. which are useful either for the verification mode or the automatic compositional testing more of Gillian, and are out of scope for the Gillian PLDI2020 paper.
+Finally, there are a lot of different functions that do not correspond to any aspect of the state models presented in the paper such as `unify_assertion`, `produce_posts`, `apply_fixes`, etc. which are useful either for the verification mode or the automatic compositional testing mode of Gillian, and are out of scope for the Gillian PLDI2020 paper.

 ## Allocators